5 ways to recapture the magic of Christmas

 Do something selfless

 As we get older and become more aware of the financial side of Christmas, it is easy to get consumed by the commercial side of the season, which can take away some of the joy and magic.
 This year, take some time out from the hustle and bustle and stress of the season and spread some love and joy instead!
 Take part in some seasonal voluntary work, such as helping out a homeless shelter, helping with charity Christmas collections or getting involved with a sponsored Santa Run.
 Not only will this make you to feel all warm and fuzzy inside this festive season, but you can also help somebody else to recapture the magic of Christmas.

 As children we generally ask for what we want, rather than what we ‘need’.
 However, as we get older presents become a lot more practical and our wish lists are full of useful – but entirely unexciting – items such as socks, kitchen gadgets and stationery.
 This year, try to put the excitement back into Christmas by asking – and giving – some fun and frivolous gifts that you can really look forward to.
 This doesn’t mean necessarily requesting novelty items you will never use, but maybe try swapping that fancy new frying pan for a pair of high heels or your favourite DVD boxset.
 Alternatively, ditch the list and hint-dropping and see what fun surprises you end up with!

 Immerse yourself in the magic

 If you want to fully experience the Christmas magic, it’s important to immerse yourself in the festivities and get involved with as much as you can.
 Try to take in a pantomime, attend a carol service and visit as many Christmas markets as you can, for example.
-To truly immerse yourself in the Christmas magic, filling your playlist with Christmas songs and watching as many festive movies as you can is also a must – and if you want to do it all while dressed in a Christmas sweater and reindeer socks... well, all the better!
+To truly immerse yourself in the Christmas magic, filling your playlist with Christmas songs and watching as many festive movies as you can is also a must – and if you want to do it all while dressed in a Christmas jumper and reindeer socks... well, all the better!